Transfer Student Admissions

 Transfer Admission Criteria

-Applicants to UT Dallas who have previously taken college credit courses, beyond high school graduation (excluding the summer following high school graduation), at other institutions of higher education will be reviewed for admission as transfer students.
+Transfer applicants must submit transcripts from all college/universities attended for admission review.
 Transfer applicants with a freshman classification (see "Classification of Students") may be required to submit official high school transcripts and SAT/ACT scores as well as all college level coursework.
 Transfer applicants, with a higher classification, will be reviewed on their cumulative transfer GPA of post-secondary academic coursework and a review of specific college courses only.
-Additionally, they are subject to compliance to the Texas Success Initiative (TSI) at catalog.utdallas.edu/2013/undergraduate/policies/admission-policies#tsi.
+Additionally, they are subject to compliance to the Texas Success Initiative (TSI) at catalog.utdallas.edu/2015/undergraduate/policies/admission-policies#tsi.

 Assured Transfer Admission